kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

       //...omitted
      }

-Next the 4-node is "split" into two 2-nodes: the smaller 2-node contains the smallest key of node4, the larger 2-node the largest.
-The smaller 2-node is simply pnode downsized from a 3-node to a 2-node by ``Node23::convertTo2Node(Node4&&)``
+Next the 4-node is "split" into two 2-nodes: a 2-node that contains the smallest key in node4, and a 2-node that contains node4's largest key.
+The smaller 2-node is simply pnode downsized from a 3-node to a 2-node by calling `

-     p3node->convertTo2Node(node4);
+     p3node->convertTo2Node(node4); // takes a rvalue: Node4&&

-The convertTo2Node methods also connects the two left most children of node4 as the left and right children of the downsized pnode.
+convertTo2Node also connects node4's two left most children as the left and right children of the downsized pnode.
 The other larger
-2-node is allocated on the heap.
+2-node is allocated on the heap:

+    std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};

 Its two children are the two right most children of node4.
-Next, split tests if
+Next, split tests if whether pnode is the root

-    std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};

-      if (p3node == root.get()) {
+      if (pnode == root.get()) {

            // We pass node4.keys_values[1].key and node4.keys_values[1].value as the key and value for the new root.
-           // p3node == root.get(), and p3node is now a 2-node. larger_2node is the 2-node holding node4.keys_values[2].key.
+           // pnode == root.get(), and p3node is now a 2-node. larger_2node is the 2-node holding node4.keys_values[2].key.

            CreateNewRoot(node4.keys_values[1].key, node4.keys_values[1].value, std::move(root), std::move(larger_2node));

+      }

+and if it is, it allocates a new root by calling CreateNodeRoot(); otherwise, it tests if pnode->parent is a 2-node.
+If it is, the tree can be rebalanced, which is done by convertTo3Node.

-      } else if (parent->isTwoNode()) { // Since p3node is not the root, it has a parent that is an internal node.
+      else if (parent->isTwoNode()) { // Since p3node is not the root, it has a parent that is an internal node.
 We check if is a 2-node.

           // If it is, we convert it to a 3-node by inserting the middle value into the parent, and passing it its new third child. parent->convertTo3Node(node4.keys_values[1].key, node4.keys_values[1].value, std::move(larger_2node));

+      }

+Finally, if the parent is not a 2-node, we recurse....

-      } else { // parent is a 3-node, so we recurse.
+      else { // parent is a 3-node, so we recurse.

          // parent now has three items, so we can't insert the middle item.
 We recurse to split it. split(parent, node4.keys_values[1].key, new_value, child_indecies, std::move(larger_2node));